stevenbuehler/stevenbuehler.github.io/pm.md

 date: 2020-11-08
 author: Steven Buehler
 ---
-# Just so you know what you're getting into&hellip;
+# Concerning the care and feeding of a nerd.
+In particular, _me_.

-Note
+Notes
 ====

 This document gets updated rather frequently.
-The date under the title above is the most recent date that it had an update.
+It was last updated on December 8, 2020.

-My life is an open book.
-If there's something here you're dying to know just ask.
+I say this often&mdash;my life is an open book.
+If there's something not in here you're dying to know or are curious about just ask.
 The answer may end up in this "manual."

-If you came here from **Tinder** or **Bumble**—my accounts there are not paid, so I have no idea who’s liking unless I swipe right on someone who already has done the same on me. **Facebook Dating** does not have this restriction.
+If you came here from **Tinder** or **Bumble**—my accounts there are not paid, so I have no idea who’s liked me unless I swipe right on someone who already has done the same on me. **Facebook Dating** does not have this restriction.